MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/find-guide.md

     4. Close the keyboard to return to the guide list.

-4. In the **Select mode** screen, select whether you want to open the guide as an author or operator.
+4. When you select a guide, the **Select mode** screen appears.
+Use direct touch in this screen to select whether you want to open the guide as an author or operator.

     ![Screenshot of Select mode screen.](media/select-mode.PNG "Screenshot of Select mode screen")